Raymond Schinazi

-Raymond F. Schinazi (born 21 March 1950) is an Egyptian organic medicinal chemist.
+Raymond F. Schinazi (born 21 March 1950) is an Egyptian-born organic medicinal chemist.
 He is the Frances Winship Walters Professor of Pediatrics at Emory University.
 He has expertise in antiviral agents, pharmacology, and biotechnology.
 His research focuses on developing treatments for infections caused by human immunodeficiency virus (HIV), hepatitis B (HBV), hepatitis C (HCV), herpes, dengue fever, zika, chikungunya, and other emerging viruses.
 These treatment options include antiviral agents as well as synthetic, biochemical, pharmacological and molecular genetic approaches, including molecular modeling and gene therapy.